Lab 11: Statistics

 labs(x = "", y="")

-Create a folder called “lab” within that week’s folder.
-Within it, create another folder and call it “data”.
+Within the lab11 folder, create another folder and call it data.
 Go to the following links and download the following:

 Place all the data in the data folder.